sumit-biswas-uk/Amazon-UK-Grocery-Dataset-Artificial-Neural-Network-ANN-Project./README.md

 ## Data Cleaning

 Data cleaning focuses on identifying and correcting errors or inconsistencies in the dataset.
-This includes handling missing values, removing duplicates, and addressing outliers to ensure the quality and integrity of the data.
+This includes handling missing values, and addressing outliers to ensure the quality and integrity of the data.

 ## Data Preprocessing